 Upon learning about this event, PBI moved quickly to investigate and respond, assess the security of PBI's systems, including its MOVEit Transfer servers, and notify potentially affected PBI business clients.
-PBI is providing access to credit monitoring and identity restoration services for 24 months, through Kroll, to individuals affiliated with the Client's impacted customers whose personal information was involved in this event, at no cost to these individuals.
-PBI is also establishing a toll-free call center for notified individuals affiliated with its impacted customers to address any questions related to this event.
+PBI is providing access to credit monitoring and identity restoration services for twelve (12) months, through Kroll, to individuals affiliated with the Client's impacted customers whose personal information was involved in this event, at no cost to these individuals.
+PBI is also establishing a toll-free call center for notified individuals to address any questions related to this event.